The year that unravels in front of us is a surprise, a mystery, a gift, and I live the feeling of its anticipation with extreme joy!

 I know that there are people who are keen on writing down their wishes and objectives, because they are sure that only this way they will work, will be fulfilled, and accomplished.
 I also know that there are persons who prefer not to set any resolutions: these people work on the principle “I know what I want.
 If it is meant to happen, then it is going to happen.”
 I learned to look at every year like it is an opportunity that will never come again: an opportunity to grow, change, learn new things, and live new experiences.

-I will share with you 10 ideas that came into my mind one of the other nights; maybe some of them will sound good to you too.
+I will share with you ten resolutions for a promising 2018 that came into my mind one of the other nights; maybe some of them will sound good to you too.

 - Assess your last year

 One of the best ways to decide how to move forward and what direction to choose is, before anything else, to assess the year that just passed.
 Maybe you’ll want to look into your journal (if you have one), maybe you can check the resolution list you made in January 2017, maybe you’ll get through all the posts you made on Facebook in 2017, maybe you’ll want to answer to some important questions, just like I do – what was the most memorable lesson?
 Which was the most important decision?
 Which was your most beautiful day?
 Which was the most profound conversation?
 What was the best book?…

 Whatever, the main idea is to have a moment in which you can look through the entire year.
 It is important to be aware of how much you progressed, how much you developed and changed, what you left behind, what obstacles you overcame, how far away you reached, and what kind of person you became.
 Even if not everything that happened to you were positive things, even if you didn’t get everything you wanted, most certainly you learned something from all these.
 You earned experience.
 And now you are given a new opportunity, a white brand new page.
 What will you write on it? #magicnewyear

 - Learn something new